davwood/Bookmark/README.md

 ========

 A basic bookmarking app like pineapple.io

-Aim was to continue learning web apps and now with javascript
+The aim was to continue learning web apps and now with javascript

 Built with Sinatra framework and postgresql database.
+- Javascript
-Javascript, Jquery
+- Jquery
-Ruby
+- Ruby

 Basic functionality:
 Add links